TomPace101/nanopore_diffusion/notes.md

 _TODO_ command line "select" argument: apply more directly - don't instantiate objects first This is actually not easy to do.
+What would be nice would be if the modelparameters got instantiated, but not the simulators.

 _ISSUE_ the data folder structure, and how different attributes specify different parts of it, can be confusing
 - The input yaml file's own name defines the basename.